 Use these tips to try to avoid receiving an RFE:

-- Show that you entered the U.S. legally.
-Generally, providing a copy of your stamped passport or a copy of your I-94 travel history is sufficient to show that you entered the U.S. legally – and doing so is required for an immigration petition.
+Show that you entered the U.S. legally.
+Generally, providing a copy of your stamped passport or a copy of your I-94 travel history, as noted earlier, is sufficient to show that you entered the U.S. legally – and doing so is required for an immigration petition.